-This trail starts from Wildcat Trailhead and goes past the Northgate Peaks Trail junction offering views of the Northgate Peaks as it winds through the ponderosa forest.
-It opens into the meadows before coming onto the edge of Wildcat Canyon offering sweeping views down into the deep canyon.
-After crossing the canyon, the trail climbs slightly until connecting up with the West Rim trail.
+This trail starts from Wildcat Trailhead and goes past the Northgate Peaks Trail junction offering views of the Northgate Peaks as it winds through the ponderosa pine forest.
+It opens into meadows before coming to the edge of Wildcat Canyon offering sweeping views down into the deep canyon.
+After crossing the canyon, the trail climbs slightly until connecting up with the West Rim Trail.
 This trail is best in the late spring, summer and fall.
 The trail typically has deep snow in the winter that can remain until late spring.
-This area has no established campsites but does require a permit and is available on a walk-up basis.
+This area has no established campsites but does require a permit for overnight trips.

-The trail takes off from the Wildcat Trailhead and heads out into an open meadow with wide open views of the big sky.
+The trail begins at the Wildcat Canyon Trailhead and heads out into an open meadow with wide open views.

 From the very beginning you are greeted with great views of the slickrock domes surrounding the area.
 This is the first peak to the south of the trail, minutes from the trailhead.